Illinois jobless rate hits record low in January, below national average

 SPRINGFIELD — The unemployment rate in Illinois reached a record low in January and was below the national average for the first time in nearly a decade, the Illinois Department of Employment Security announced Thursday.

-The unemployment rate fell 0.2 percentage point to 3.5 percent, while nonfarm payrolls added 16,600 jobs in January, based on preliminary data provided by the U.S. Bureau of Labor Statistics.
+The unemployment rate fell 0.2 percentage points to 3.5 percent, while nonfarm payrolls added 16,600 jobs in January, based on preliminary data provided by the U.S. Bureau of Labor Statistics.

 You have free articles remaining.